alikhanp/Choice-Based-Conjoint-Analysis-for-a-Streaming-Service-with-Python/README.md

-# Conduct a Choice-Based Conjoint Analysis for “PopFlicks” a Streaming Service:
+# Choice-Based Conjoint Analysis for “PopFlicks” a Streaming Service:

 **Built with Python in Jupiter Notebook**